Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 ### Cross domain tracking (JavaScript)

 You can track anonymous behavior across two different domains.
-Anonymous users are identified by their Device IDs which must be passed between the domains.
+Amplitude identifies anonymous users by their device IDs which must be passed between the domains.
 For example:

 - Site 1: `www.example.com`
 - Site 2: `www.example.org`

-Users who start on Site 1 and then navigate to Site 2 need to have the Device ID generated from Site 1 passed as a parameter to Site 2.
-Site 2 then needs to initialize the SDK with that Device ID.
+Users who start on Site 1 and then navigate to Site 2 must have the device ID generated from Site 1 passed as a parameter to Site 2.
+Site 2 then needs to initialize the SDK with the device ID.
  The SDK can parse the URL parameter automatically if `deviceIdFromUrlParam` is enabled.

-- From Site 1, grab the Device ID from `amplitude.getInstance().options.deviceId`.
+- From Site 1, grab the device ID from `amplitude.getInstance().options.deviceId`.
-- Pass the Device ID to Site 2 via a URL parameter when the user navigates. (for example: `www.example.com?amp_device_id=device_id_from_site_1`)
+- Pass the device ID to Site 2 via a URL parameter when the user navigates. (for example: `www.example.com?amp_device_id=device_id_from_site_1`)
 - Initialize the Amplitude SDK on Site 2 with `amplitude.init('API_KEY', null, {deviceIdFromUrlParam: true})`.

 ### Tracking UTM parameters, referrer, and gclid (JavaScript)